Oh, wait, before that sound by 2, 3, and 4, stand by with the soundbite of me from the close of yesterday's program.

 And number five, the party of no label.

-Those are five reasons why the very helpful journalists at Time magazine think that Republicans should let go of health care.
+Those are five reasons why the very helpful journalists at Time Magazine think that Republicans should let go of health care.

 Now, there is another possibility, the fact that they actually care about our welfare.

-Because if I had to guess, I would say Time magazine would be no different than Obama and love to see us effectively end as an effective political machine.
+Because if I had to guess, I would say Time Magazine would be no different than Obama and love to see us effectively end as an effective political machine.

 So maybe these five things are actually what they are most afraid of.

-And they would just assume we drop all these efforts because they think Obama, the Democrats, may actually be vulnerable on these things.
+Maybe these five things are, and they would just assume we drop all these efforts because they think Obama, the Democrats, may actually be vulnerable on these things.

 I don't trust these people.

-I I don't think anybody at Time Magazine hopes I succeed.
+I don't think anybody at Time Magazine hopes I succeed.

-I don't think anybody at Time magazine hopes I don't make a fool of myself.
+I don't make a fool of myself.

 I don't think they really want to spare them any embarrassment.

-I guess just the exact opposite.
+I think it's just the exact opposite.

 Here's George in Hartford, Connecticut.